emmanuelodebiyi06-data/Sales-Analysis/README.md

-# Monthly Revenue & Product Sales Performance Report
+# Monthly Revenue & Product Sales Performance Report with PowerBI

 ## Project Overview
 This project features a multi-page **Power BI** dashboard designed to track and analyze the financial performance of a retail operation for a specific monthly period.
 The report provides a "gangan" (major) overview of revenue streams, profitability, and customer behavior to help management optimize sales strategies.